QCDIS/NaaVRE-website/Readiness-level-framework.md

 - Software management plan: Do we need a virtual lab to specify who is planning to upkeep the virtual lab?

 **Content description / metadata**
-- when written,
+- Content: globally unique identifier, when written, where stored / published (Isn't this the same for all?), tested by whom
-- where stored / published (Isn't this the same for all?)
+- Findable by search engines: Metadata is consumed by search engines.
+See [fair software checklist](https://fairsoftwarechecklist.net/v0.2/).
-- tested by whom
+- Dependencies are specified.

 **Documentation**
 - Readme / user manual for the virtual lab: see user manual.